-Shayna offers a 100% money-back guarantee if you are unsatisfied—but I think you will be very happy with the course.
-Shayna really cares about her students.
-She’ll do her best to help you if you have questions.
+Shayna offers a 100% money-back guarantee if you are unsatisfied.
+(I doubt you'll need it!)
+Shayna cares, and will do her best to help you if you have questions.

-If you decide to buy this course after clicking the link below, I will receive a small payment for suggesting it—but I am only recommending the course because I think it’s the BEST way to learn these verbs.
-(If you want to understand more about my connection with Shayna's Phrasal Verbs in Conversation course, check out my Affiliate Disclosure page.)
+If you decide to buy this course after clicking the link below, I will receive a small payment for suggesting it.
+But I only recommend the course because it’s one of the best ways to learn these important expressions.
+(Learn more or more about my connection with Shayna's Phrasal Verbs course on my Affiliate Disclosure page.)

 You can learn more about phrasal verbs on several EnglishHints' pages.
 They are so important in English conversation that you should consider more.
 The in-depth study this course provides could make a rel difference for you!
 Check it out now!